CharlesBoydelaTour/PacmanRL/README.md

 ## V.Conclusion and next steps

 In conclusion, due to the size of the possible states, especially with a high number of ghosts, solving the PacMan game is not an easy RL task.
 A good representation of these states is a key to achieve an efficient training for the agent.
-We have tried to of this representation : minimal distances, and close view.
+We have tried two of these representations : minimal distances, and close view.
-These two approaches led to really different results, with their own limitations.
+These two approaches led to really different results, with their own advantages and limits.

-- Minimal distances seems to get stuck at some positions probably due to an high number of states to explore and ambiguity between the distances.
+- Minimal distances seems to get stuck at some positions, probably due to the high number of states to explore and ambiguity between the distances.
 It had a lot of difficulties to scale to a maze with increasing complexity.
-- Close view achieved a faster training and a better scaling in increaing complexity but has issues in escaping the ghost.
+- Close view achieved a faster training and a better scaling in increaing complexity but had issues in escaping the ghost.

 To go further, a combination of these 2 methods, with for example the absolute distances and the close view could improve the performance of the agent.
 Other algorithm such as SARSA could also be used and could lead to better performance during the training process.

 # Additional